newaeonweb/laravel-angular-promo-1/READNE.md

 Migrated:  ####_##_##_######_create_bands_table
 ```

-## Creating our first database seed using JSON
+### Creating our first database seed using a JSON file

 Instead use the popular Faker library to create our data, we will use an external JSON file with the data we want to insert into our database.
 Although Faker is a very useful tool, easy and fast to create data during the development of applications with Laravel.
 In this example we want to keep the control over the data created.

-5. Inside the `server/database` folder, create a new folder called: **data-sample**.
+1. Inside the `server/database` folder, create a new folder called: **data-sample**.
-6. Inside the `server/database/data-sample` folder, create a new file called: `bands.json` and add the following code:
+2. Inside the `server/database/data-sample` folder, create a new file called: `bands.json` and add the following code:

 ```json